 I don’t know if you are into coloring or not.
 I always have been and coloring has been making a huge comeback!
 It is a way to relax and de-stress.
 Who doesn’t need that in this day and age…

-I have found some great Disney coloring books the last couple years.
+I have found some great Disney coloring books in the last couple of years.
 While I was looking up to see if the Poster Art of the Disney Parks book was still available, I found a coloring book of it!
 While I do not own this coloring book yet… I stress yet… It looks like it would be so much fun!
 There are 36 cards of illustrations of the poster art that you can color yourself.
 If you are interested, you can find it here.

 Poster Art of the Disney Parks is a wonderful book, full of color, history, and art!
 Therefore, I highly recommend getting this book to find out more and to just enjoy the art of Disneyland.
 Disneyland’s poster art is something that has been studied through the years and it is a style that is still used to this day.